rsreza/ICON-weather-and-climate-prediction-model--test-failure-predictor/README.md

 FAIL: test_index_list
 ```

-### Synthetic Data for Development
+### Synthetic Data

-A full ICON build was attempted locally using the official `iconmodel/icon-dev` Docker image.
-The build progressed through all external dependencies but failed at the final compilation step due to a gfortran / MPI module version mismatch (the container's `mpi.mod` was built with gfortran 15, while ICON used gfortran 13.3.0).
+This repository uses **synthetic data** to demonstrate the pipeline.
+The synthetic dataset mimics the structure and format of real ICON test outputs, including configuration-dependent failure patterns.

-To complete the project without requiring a successful full build, **synthetic data** was generated to match the documented `make check-icon` output format.
-The synthetic data includes realistic configuration-dependent failure patterns.
+The synthetic data was generated to allow development and testing of the machine learning pipeline without requiring access to a full ICON installation or production CI logs.

 **Important:** The parser works with real ICON output without modification.
-Swapping in real logs requires only replacing the CSV file — no code changes.
+To train the model on real data in the future, simply replace `data/icon_test_data.csv` with a CSV produced by `src/parse_check_icon.py` on real `make check-icon` logs.
+No code changes are required.

 ---